plihelix/wails-template-sveltekit/README.md

 * `wails dev` should properly launch vite to serve the site for live development without needing to seperately launch 'npm run dev' or your flavor such as pnpm in the frontend directory seperately.

-The adapter combined with the option not to do server side rendering builds the site into the frontend/build directory which is embedded into the application during `wails build` or (iirc) file referenced during `dev` mode.
+The adapter combined with the option not to do server side rendering builds the site into the frontend/build directory which is embedded into the application during `wails build` or file referenced during `dev` mode.
 I find this to be great for live development stability; any error which stops a rebuild, avoids getting sent to the wails app webclient.
 Save early, save often with less fear.

 ## Building